mcarleio/website/content/authors/me/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/mcarleio

-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/media/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
-#   link: files/cv.pdf
+#   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "hi@mcarle.io"

 # Highlight the author in author lists? (true/false)
 highlight_name: false

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups: []
 ---

 Hi!
 My name is Marcel, I am a passionate all-round Java developer, with a focus on backend.
 I enjoy developing software and am curious by nature for anything around the development process.

-Over the last years I have worked with various frameworks and technologies in the backend (Spring Boot, JEE, Quarkus, OSGi, ...) and frontend (Angular, JSF, Vaadin, ...) area.
+Over the last years I have worked with various frameworks and technologies in the backend (Spring Boot, JEE, OSGi, ...) and frontend (Angular, JSF, Vaadin, ...) area.<br>
-I designed and developed interfaces with SOAP, JMS and REST and worked with relational databases like Oracle, PostgreSQL, Derby, H2 and MariaDB.
-But I also used NoSQL databases like MongoDB, Neo4j and Redis.
+I designed and developed interfaces with SOAP, JMS, and REST and worked with relational databases like Oracle, PostgreSQL, Derby, H2, and MariaDB.
+But I also used NoSQL databases like MongoDB, Neo4j, and Redis.

-Recently, I came across cloud platforms like AWS, Google Cloud and Oracle Cloud.
+Recently, I came across cloud platforms like AWS, Google Cloud, and Oracle Cloud and passed the exam as a certified AWS Solutions Architect!
 With the help of Terraform, I learned (and {{< icon name="heart" pack="fas" >}}) defining IaaS.

-I am using tools like JIRA, Confluence, GitLab, Jenkins, Nexus and Docker to organize, document and support the development process.
+I am using tools like JIRA, Confluence, GitLab, Jenkins, Nexus, and Docker to organize, document, support, and simplify the development process.

 Already during my dual Bachelor studies I implemented various software projects myself and successfully published a few.
 Later on, at the beginning of my Master studies, I co-founded a company ([Bontoo Mobile Development UG](#experience)) with some friends which focused on B2B mobile apps with backend services.